EncisoAlva/EncisoAlva.github.io/index.md

 Currently, I am a PhD candidate Applied Mathematician at the University o Texas at Arlington.

-My research is about Inverse Problems via Convex Optimization with applications to Source Localisation and Virtual Electrodes from MEG/EEG data.
+My main research is about Inverse Problems and Mathematical Data Science via Convex Optimization, with applications to Computational Neuroscience and Imaging.
-For  more details, please go to the [Research tab](research.md); but if you'd like something _less_ specfic, then I make math theory for better and cheaper imaging methods.
+For  more details go to the [Research tab](research.md); for _less_ details, I make math formulas for better and cheaper imaging methods and I also do funky statistics.

 **I’m on the 2024 academic job market.**